AvramRobert/cchess/API.md

   * Stores if the board is in check

 * `past`
-  * Stores moves done in the past
+  * Stores moves made in the past

 * `coordinates` and `pieces`
   * They are two isomorphic structures, that store the current configuration of the board